 We want to see this Place become a more vibrant Community better able to support permanent residents.
 This requires initiatives that can bolster and sustain economic activity, as well as creating amenities, which enable regeneration and community-building.
-Currently we are over-dependent on a seasonal tourist industry, which in itself requires attention before it can meaningfully sustain further development and provide greater support to the existing economy (see 2.2 Improving the Local Tourist Economy).
+Currently we are very dependent on a seasonal tourist industry, which faces challenges and needs greater support to better sustain the existing economy (see 2.2 Improving the Local Tourist Economy).
 We therefore feel a need for more year-round economic activity, which in turn can drive demand for appropriate and affordable places to accommodate local businesses and people.
 We also need amenities which make this Place a more active, attractive and vibrant Community, that people will want to move to or set up a business in, particularly spaces where we can come together to host and plan various activities.
 We believe a small, independent, thriving local economy precedes and undergirds other aspirations for development described in this Life Plan, and also that this will not come about naturally if left to market forces and outside interests.
 For this reason, we strongly commit to increasing our influence as a Community in the decisions that affect development in our Place.